 Damarco Thompson has not been arrested or charged with any crimes connected to the crash.

 Deates told jurors that it was Damarco who liked “flashy things” and colorful clothing, hence the multi-colored wrap on the pistol found inside the Escalade.
-Calhoun-Lopez said earlier that both brothers sold drugs together.
-Police found three phones in the car, one for each brother and another that they shared, he added.
+Calhoun-Lopez said earlier that the brothers sold drugs together.
+Police found three phones in the car, one for each brother and another they shared, he added.

-Police found video, text and voice messages on Derrick’s phone depicting narcotics being weighed for sale and negotiations over drug purchases.
+Police found video, text and voice messages on Derrick’s phone documenting narcotics being weighed for sale and negotiations over drug purchases.
 Calhoun-Lopez and Deates meanwhile respectively teed up a dispute over how much weight to place on Derrick Thompson’s DNA found on the drugs in the car and DNA attributable to both brothers left behind on the gun.

 Deates pointed out that the black leather bag carrying the gun and drugs was found beneath a distinctive blue cap Damarco was captured wearing earlier that night as he dropped Derrick off to rent the Escalade at a Hertz location at the Minneapolis-St. Paul International Airport.
 The bag contained a loaded Glock handgun with an extended magazine and various controlled substances – including more than 2,000 blue pills containing fentanyl, 14 grams of powdered fentanyl and 35 grams of cocaine.